 What should the duration of the stimulus be?
-Below is a characteristic plot of how human thresholds vary as a function of the duration of a flash.
-(4.5 min spot at 15 deg)
+Below is a characteristic plot of how human thresholds vary as a function of the duration of a flash. (in this case, a 4.5 min spot at 15 deg)

 Analogous to spatial integration, the eye also shows temporal integration.
 In this case, there is little difference in the threshold in terms of the number of quanta for a durations under 100 milliseconds.
 1000 quanta is detected as easily when spread over 1 ms as when spread over 100 ms. A useful number to remember is that under scotopic conditions, the temporal integration time of the eye is about 200 msec, but is significantly shorter under photopic conditions (~100 msec).
+(This is one of the constraints that go into deciding on TV refresh rates.)